fabiansum/fabiansum/README.md

 Data Scientist / Data Engineer - MSc in Petroleum Engineering
 --------------------------------------------

-I hold a master's degree in Petroleum Engineering and have interest in Geoscience, Machine Learning, Data Engineering.
+I hold a master's degree in Petroleum Engineering and have interest in Geoscience, Data Science, Machine Learning, and Data Engineering.
 * 🌍  I'm based in Perth, Australia

 ### Skills